oliver-giersch/hazptr/README.md

 The reduced setting leads to less frequent scans compared to the default setting when no feature is selected.

 Generally, a lower reclamation frequency is better performance-wise, but could lead to accumulation of large amounts of unreclaimed garbage.

+## Down the Road

+In its current state, `hazptr` requires two separate `std` features, meaning it is not suitable for `no_std` environments.
+Specifically these features are:

+- automatic management of thread local storage (the `thread_local!` macro)
+- a global allocator

+Future developments may include relaxing these restrictions and adding support for custom allocators.

 ## License

-`hazptr` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+Hazptr is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for details.